 2. Smart Valves are Gaining Popularity

 For subsea oil and gas, intelligent control systems with an integrated embedded processor and networking capability for valve trees is becoming imperative.
-This is of the most powerful trends in valve design.
+This is of the most powerful valve design trends.
 The increased reliability and responsiveness of these systems is preferred for industry standard electro-hydraulic control systems as they allow remote monitoring through a central control station.

 A significant advantage of smart valves is that they prevent the consequences of damage or blockage in the pipeline network.
 This is enabled due to the capacity for reconfiguring piping and networking systems.